Eliot-Roxbergh/inbyggd-frihet/guider.md

 No warranty provided.
 Here you will find some results from our meetings.

-To be clear, these guides are a few years old (2016-2019), and there is for instance a new libreboot version since then <https://libreboot.org/news/libreboot20210522.html>.
-Not a big deal, but something to investigate.
+To be clear, most of these guides are ancient and there are new Libreboot versions available etc. (see also Dasharo and Canoeboot).

 # Coreboot and Libreboot introduction